QuantumBFS/Yao.jl/docs/src/man/symbolic.md

 CurrentModule = YaoSym
 DocTestSetup = quote
     using Yao
-    using Yao: YaoBase, YaoBlocks, YaoArrayRegister, YaoSym
+    using Yao: YaoBlocks, YaoArrayRegister, YaoSym
-    using YaoBase
     using YaoBlocks
     using YaoArrayRegister
     using YaoSym